Family-owned tour operator and travel agency

-Camel Trekking is a Morocco Travel Tour Company founded by Amar Berhi who is a young berber from the Sahara Desert, borned in Taous and rised in Merzouga.
+Camel Trekking is one of the best Moroccan Travel Agencies and Tour Operators, founded by Amar Berhi who is a young berber from the Sahara Desert, borned in Taous and rised in Merzouga south of Morocco.

 We offer very confortable 4×4 with english speaking drivers, all licenced and reliable with a full knowledge of the culture and local history, they have been working for at least 11 years.
 All our cars are brand new 4×4 with Air Con and are officially registered and meet legal requirements.